- Stomach cancer incidence and mortality rates are higher among African Americans than white Americans.

 Research by Dana-Farber scientists has led to the identification of four subtypes of stomach cancers, highlighting the complexity of the disease and potentially leading to more precise treatments.

 Nilay Sethi, MD, PhD, is exploring how environmental factors may interact with genetic mutations to cause tumor development in animal models.
 In a recent study, he demonstrated how early mutations in the P53 gene interacted with environmental factors like dietary carcinogens and inflammation to promise premalignancy in stomach tissue.

-In a clinical trial, the antibody-drug conjugate trastuzumab deruxtecan showed promising results in patients with advanced stomach cancer or cancer of the gastroesphageal junction (the area where the stomach meets the esophagus).
+In a clinical trial, the antibody-drug conjugate trastuzumab deruxtecan showed promising results in patients with advanced stomach cancer or cancer of the gastroesophageal junction (the area where the stomach meets the esophagus).
 As part of this landmark work, Peter Enzinger, MD, is participating in a phase II trial testing the conjugate in patients with HER2-positive stomach cancer that cannot be surgically removed or has metastasized.

 Dana-Farber researchers have discovered that a subset of stomach and esophageal cancers harbor extra copies of the KRAS gene.
 Follow-up studies showed a combination of drugs inhibiting the SHP2 and MEK proteins works against such tumors.
 Based on these findings, Kimmie Ng, MD, MPH, is leading a multi-institutional phase I clinical trial testing SHP2 inhibition in patients with KRAS-amplified tumors, including gastric and esophageal cancers.